MicrosoftDocs/bot-docs/articles/intelligent-bots.md

 - The <a href="https://www.microsoft.com/cognitive-services/en-us/speaker-recognition-api" target="_blank">Speaker Recognition API</a> enables speaker identification and verification through voice.

 Learn [how to add speech recognition and conversion](cognitive-services-add-bot-speech.md) to your bot.

-## Knowledge extraction
-Cognitive Services provides five knowledge APIs that enable you to identify named entities or phrases in unstructured text, add personalized recommendations, provide auto-complete suggestions based on natural interpretation of user queries, and search academic papers and other research like a personalized FAQ service.

-- The <a href="https://www.microsoft.com/cognitive-services/en-us/entity-linking-intelligence-service" target="_blank">Entity Linking Intelligence Service</a> annotates unstructured text with the relevant entities mentioned in the text.
-Depending on the context, the same word or phrase may refer to different things.
-This service understands the context of the supplied text and will identify each entity in your text.

-- The <a href="https://www.microsoft.com/cognitive-services/en-us/bing-image-search-api" target="_blank">Recommendations API</a> provides "frequently bought together" recommendations to a product, as well as personalized recommendations based on a user's history.
-Use this service to build and train a model based on data that you provide, and then use this model to add recommendations to your application.

-- The <a href="https://www.microsoft.com/cognitive-services/en-us/knowledge-exploration-service" target="_blank">Knowledge Exploration Service</a> provides natural language interpretation of user queries and returns annotated interpretations to enable rich search and auto-completion experiences that anticipate what the user is typing.
-Instant query completion suggestions and predictive query refinements are based on your own data and application-specific grammars to enable your users to perform fast queries.

-- The  <a href="https://www.microsoft.com/cognitive-services/en-us/academic-knowledge-api" target="_blank">Academic Knowledge API</a> returns academic research papers, authors, journals, conferences, topics, and universities from the <a href="https://www.microsoft.com/en-us/research/project/microsoft-academic-graph/" target="_blank">Microsoft Academic Graph</a>.
-Built as a domain-specific example of the Knowledge Exploration Service, the Academic Knowledge API provides a knowledge base using a graph-like dialog with search capabilities over hundreds of millions of research-related entities.
-Search for a topic, a professor, a university, or a conference, and the API will provide relevant publications and related entities.
-The grammar also supports natural queries like "Papers by Michael Jordan about machine learning after 2010".

-- The  <a href="https://qnamaker.ai" target="_blank">QnA Maker</a> is a free, easy-to-use, REST API and web-based service that trains AI to respond to users’ questions in a natural, conversational way.
-With optimized machine learning logic and the ability to integrate industry-leading language processing, QnA Maker distills semi-structured data like question and answer pairs into distinct, helpful answers.

-Learn [how to add knowledge extraction](cognitive-services-add-bot-knowledge.md) to your bot.

 ## Search
 The Bing Search APIs enable you to add intelligent web search capabilities to your bots.
 With a few lines of code, you can access billions of webpages, images, videos, news, and other result types.
 You can configure the APIs to return results by geographical location, market, or language for better relevance.
 You can further customize your search using the supported search parameters, such as Safesearch to filter out adult content, and Freshness to return results according to a specific date.